spacefoot/pricer/README.md

 Possibles values for this method are:

 * `Pricer::BASE_PRICE`: Output the base price.
 * `Pricer::TARGET_BELOW_BASE_PRICE`: Use the target markup to drop base price up to the target markup.
+The pricer will never output a price higher than the current price to ensure that special discounts are retained as is.
 * `Pricer::TARGET_PRICE`: Use the target markup to change the base price according to the target markup.

 Default value is `Pricer::TARGET_BELOW_BASE_PRICE`